 On successful completion of the course students will be able to:

-1. Demonstrate an advanced understanding of family law.
+1. Demonstrate an Understanding of family law, including underlying principles and concepts.

-5. Demonstrate awareness of the breadth and distinctiveness of the family lawyers' professional and ethical role in discharging responsibilities to clients, other professionals, the courts and the public,
+3. Awareness of the breadth and distinctiveness of the family lawyers' professional and ethical role in discharging responsibilities to clients, other professionals, the courts and the public.

 Topics in this course include: